comitanigiacomo/cyberSecurity/hackTheBox/startingPoint/dancing.md

 <span style="color:cyan">**Question 1**</span> : What does the 3-letter acronym SMB stand for?

 SMB stands for Server Message Block.
-It's a network communication protocol used for sharing resources between devices on a network in Windows
+It's a network communication protocol used for sharing resources between devices on a Windows network.

     Server Message Block